ClimateRiskAnalysis/CRA-book/contents.md

 ## Book Structure

-This is a table of the book parts (corresponding to climate risk case studies) and author assignments.
+This is a table of the book parts and author assignments.
 Links go to sections specifying a high-level overview and learning objectives for that part.
 Authors should feel free to expand or modify as need be.
 The list of other authors is in no particular order.

 | Section Title | Primary Author | Other Author(s) |
 |    :--:    |      :--:      |       :--:      |